cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

    - Do pages load quickly?
    - Do videos start playing without long delays?
    - Are images loading properly?
+   - Do payment flows complete without hanging?

 2. **Ease of Use**
    - Is it clear how to use each feature?
    - Are buttons and links easy to find?
    - Is the navigation intuitive?
+   - Are error messages helpful and clear?
+   - Do payment amounts display correctly?

 3. **Visual Design**
    - Does everything look good?
    - Are there any broken layouts on your screen size?
    - Do colors and fonts look professional?
+   - Are payment amounts and fees clearly displayed?

 4. **Bugs & Errors**
    - Do you encounter any error messages?
    - Does anything break or stop working?
    - Are there any features that don't work as expected?
+   - Do payment calculations seem correct?
+   - Do status updates happen in real-time?

 5. **Mobile Experience** (if testing on phone/tablet)
    - Does everything work on mobile?
    - Is it easy to use on a smaller screen?
    - Are buttons and text readable?
+   - Can you complete payments on mobile?

+6. **Payment System**
+   - Are deposit amounts calculated correctly (25% of total)?
+   - Are final payment amounts calculated correctly (75% of total)?
+   - Is the platform fee only charged on the deposit (3%)?
+   - Do payment statuses update correctly after checkout?
+   - Can you see payment history?

 ---